 (d) Extraneous protein.
 Extraneous protein capable of producing allergenic effects on human subjects shall not be added to the final virus production medium.
-If animal serum is used at any stage, its calculated concentration in the medium shall not exceed 1:1,000,000.
+If animal serum is used at any stage, its calculated concentration in the medium shall not exceed final 1:1.000.000.

 (e) Nitrogen content.
-The final vaccine shall have a protein nitrogen content of less than 0.02 milligram per for a single injection.
+The final vaccine shall have a protein nitrogen content of less than 0.02 milligram per milliliter.

 (f) Dose.
-These additional standards for adenovirus vaccine are based on a human dose not exceeding 1.0 milliliter
+These additional standards for adenovirus vaccine are based on a human dose not exceeding 1.0 millilliter for a single injection.